 Rev. Dr. Phil Snider, Senior Minister

 Phil Snider is an award-winning writer, speaker, pastor, and community organizer who has served as the senior minister of Brentwood Christian Church since 2003.
-He is perhaps best known for his speech on equal rights for LGBTQ people, which has been viewed on YouTube over four million times.
-In addition to providing religious commentary in various local and national media outlets, including NPR affiliates, Al-Jazeera America television and nationally-syndicated radio programming, his work has been featured in the Huffington Post, Religion Dispatches, Slate, Fox News and USA Today.
-Phil’s books include Toward a Hopeful Future (winner of the 2011 Mayflower Award for best book in church and society), The Hyphenateds, and Preaching After God: Derrida, Caputo, and the Language of Postmodern Homiletics.
+He is perhaps best known for his speech on equal rights for LGBTQ people, which has been viewed on YouTube nearly five million times.
+In addition to providing religious commentary in various local and national media outlets, including NPR affiliates and nationally-syndicated radio and television programming, his work has been featured in the Huffington Post, Religion Dispatches, Slate, Fox News and USA Today.
+Phil’s books include Justice Calls, Preaching After God, The Hyphenateds, and Toward a Hopeful Future (winner of the 2011 Mayflower Award for best book in church and society).
 Phil did his undergraduate work at Missouri State University (Springfield, MO), then earned his masters degree at Phillips Theological Seminary (Tulsa, OK) and doctorate at Chicago Theological Seminary (at the University of Chicago).
 He also holds a certificate in pastoral care and counseling from Forest Institute of Professional Psychology.
-As a community organizer and advocate for justice, Phil has served in various leadership capacities in the Springfield community, including: President of the Drury University Board of the School of Religion; member of the Council of Churches of the Ozarks’ Civility task force, representative leader to the Springfield Interfaith Alliance, member of the Diversity and Inclusion Advisory Council at Missouri State University, founding member of the Center for Diversity and Reconciliation at Brentwood Christian Church, founding member of the Greater Springfield Race and Faith Collaborative, co-chair of the Springfield chapter of the NAACP Religious Affairs Commission, and, most recently, chair of the leadership table for Faith Voices of Southwest Missouri, which is dedicated to promoting economic dignity and race equity for all Missourians.
+As a community organizer and advocate for justice, Phil has served in various leadership capacities in the Springfield community, including: President of the Drury University Board of the School of Religion; representative leader to the Springfield Interfaith Alliance, member of the Diversity and Inclusion Advisory Council at Missouri State University, founding member of the Center for Diversity and Reconciliation at Brentwood Christian Church, founding member of the Greater Springfield Race and Faith Collaborative, co-chair of the Springfield chapter of the NAACP Religious Affairs Commission, and, previously, chair of the leadership table for Faith Voices of Southwest Missouri, which is dedicated to promoting economic dignity and race equity for all Missourians.
 He is also the past president of the Springfield Ministerial Alliance.
-In addition to being an adjunct instructor in religious studies courses at Missouri State University and Drury University, he regularly speaks at a variety of conferences and events across the United States.
+In addition to teaching religious studies courses at Missouri State University and Drury University, he regularly speaks at a variety of conferences and events across the United States.
 He and his wife Amanda are the proud parents of three children, Eli, Sam, & Lily Grace.

 Rev. Emily Bowen-Marler, Associate Minister